Radhikadua123/TAPUDD/binary_classification/README.md

 bash ./scripts/train.sh /home/data_storage/ood_datasets/data/datasets/boneage_data_kaggle/
 ```

+Model weights will be stored in `results/models/` and results will be stored in `results/logs/`.

 ## OOD Detection Evaluation

 To reproduce our TAP-Mahalanobis and TAP-Ensemble results, please run the following commands for feature extraction followed by :